-This article will cover how the backups work with the Endpoint Backup product, including how versioning works.
+This article will cover how the backups work with the File Protection, previously known as Endpoint Backup product, including how versioning works.

 Full backup will not commence immediately, however, if you are backing up a network-mounted volume that does not support alerting the EB Desktop to changes (e.g. SAMBA).
 In this case, the drive will be scanned every three hours and if changes are detected, backup will commence.